DonaldKellett/csnaketerm/docs/index.md

 Note that this installer was converted from the deb installer above using `debtap`.

+#### Using Flatpak

+If neither of the installers is applicable to your distro or you would not like to use them due to various concerns, a Flatpak bundle is available: [csnaketerm-0.2.0.flatpak](./csnaketerm-0.2.0.flatpak)

+Depending on your distro, you may need to [set up Flatpak](https://flatpak.org/setup/) first.
+Also note that as of 15/01/2021, the Flatpak version of this game is unable to persist high scores between game runs.
+In addition, no man page is available.

 ### Installing and running the game from source

 Please refer to the [README](https://github.com/DonaldKellett/csnaketerm/blob/main/README.md) for details.